CheckBack-01/My_Learning_Path/TryOfCheckDogs/Phases/Phase2_IBM1401/README.md

 * **No** testing against third-party systems without written authorization.
 * **All** artifacts must be reversible with snapshots/rollback.
 * **No** operational malware; educational PoCs only.

-> This phase plan is aligned with the TOCD syllabus for Applied Analysis & RCE.
-Detailed block content, PBRs, PADs, and the bridge into 8A/8B follow the same source syllabus.&#x20;